willhk10/Pi-in-the-Sky/README.md

 # 1.31.22
   ### Work done -
   * Worked on the onshape design of the top cone
-  * Worked on code for recording barometer data to a csv file so it can be easily plotted
+  * Worked on code for recording barometer data to a CSV file so it can be easily plotted

 # 2.1.22
   ### Work done -